andrewgreen76/flygreen/README.md

 The PURPOSE of this repo:
 __________________________________________________________________________

 To help individuals, with or without a technical background, to:
+- fill in the gaps left by their formal education or, if they didn't have any, provide them with comprehensive alternative education;
-- improve their productivity in general (combatting ADD, figuring out alternatives to unhealthy solutions, etc.)
+- improve their productivity in general (combatting ADD, figuring out alternatives to unhealthy solutions, etc.);
 - (especially for beginners)
   - hone their programming skills,
   - internalize key programming and engineering concepts,